-Clicking Continue then leads to the "Hardware Information" overview screen, described next.
+Clicking Next then leads to the "Hardware info" overview screen, described next.

-3.3.5 Hardware Overview
+3.3.5 Hardware Info

-The "Hardware Information" screen (figure 3.10) provides an overview of detected hardware depending on the kernel modules that have been loaded.
-If any hardware is not detected at this stage, the "Go Back" button is used to go back to the "Kernel Modules" screen (figure 3.8) to add the appropriate modules, and then the "Hardware Information" screen is returned to, to see if the hardware has been detected.
-Clicking Continue in this screen leads to the Nodes configuration screen, described next.
+The Hardware Info screen (figure 3.7) provides an overview of detected hardware based on the hardware probe used to load kernel modules.
+If any hardware is not detected at this stage, then the Back button is used to go back to the Kernel Modules screen (figure 3.5) to add the appropriate modules, and then the Hardware Information screen is returned to, to see if the hardware has been detected.

-Figure 3.10: Hardware Overview Based On Loaded Kernel Modules
+Figure 3.7: Hardware Overview Based On Hardware Detection Used For Loading Kernel Modules